annotation/stam-python/README.md

 annotationset = store.add_annotationset(id="testdataset")
 annotationset.add_key("pos")
 data = annotationset.add_data("pos","noun","D1")
-self.store.annotate(id="A1",
+store.annotate(id="A1",
     target=Selector.text(resource, Offset.simple(6,11)),
     data=[AnnotationDataBuilder.link(data)])
 ```

 Here we use `AnnotationDataBuilder.link()` to link to the existing annotation.
-Providing the full `AnnotationDataBuilder` as in the example before would have
+Providing the full `AnnotationDataBuilder` as in the earlier example would have
-also worked fine with the same end result, but would be less performant.
+also worked fine, with the same end result, but would be less performant.
 The
-implementation will ensure to reuse any already existing `AnnotationData` if
+implementation will ensure any already existing `AnnotationData` will be reused if
 possible, as not duplicating data is one of the core characteristics of the
 STAM model.